VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **The Flintstones cartoon was the first thirty-minute cartoon to be aired during prime time**
+- ⚡ Daily fun fact: **In the U.S., over one million gallons of cosmetics, drinks, and lotions are sold that contain aloe in them per year**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>